dolittle-obsolete/Learning/Documentation/getting-started/typescript.md

 weight: 2
 ---

-Welcome to the Dolittle TypeScript tutorial for the JavaScript.SDK!

-In this tutorial you learn how to write a microservice that commits an event and handles the committed event.
+Welcome to the Dolittle TypeScript tutorial for the JavaScript.SDK where you learn how to write a microservice that keeps track of foods prepared by the chefs.

 This tutorial expects you to have a basic understanding of TypeScript, npm and Docker.

+After this tutorial you will have a:

+* Running Dolittle Runtime and MongoDB
+* Microservice that commits and handles events

 ### What you'll need
 Install and configure the required prerequisites locally first: